irao12/systems_final/README.md

   added/updated.

 ### Breakdown of parts:
-- Ivan will work setting up the fork so that the program continues to prompt the user until the user quits.
+- Ivan will work on setting up the main menu and fork so that the program continues to prompt the user until the user quits.

 - Gene will work on creating functionality to add/change/remove